LihengGong/realtime_push_fanout/README.md

 ## What is realtime push
 >
      The realtime push is a simple protocol using HTTP version 2 to   deliver real time events which can be delivered (or “pushed”) in a   timely fashion.
 An example would be Slack.
      In Slack, users can subscribe to channels.
-If messages are published to a channel(or some channels), all users subscribed to that channel are notified.
+If messages are published
+     to a channel(or some channels), all users subscribed to that channel
+     are notified.
+This procedure is formally called "pub/sub model".
+     In a pub/sub model, any message published to a topic is immediately   received by all of the subscribers to the topic.

 ## What is special with pushpin?
 - It is open source(yay!)